-The 2Gen caseworker is able to engage with clients comprehensively and holistically, and he reports greater satisfaction with this workload and job responsibilities.
-He is able to take the time to fully implement motivational interviewing skills towards building strong and effective relationships with clients.
+The 2Gen caseworker is able to engage with parents comprehensively and holistically, and he reports greater satisfaction with this workload and job responsibilities.
+He is able to take the time to fully implement motivational interviewing skills towards building strong and effective relationships with parents.
 He has worked to create the Goal Setting Plan in Appendix D. As of right now, his caseload remains relatively small, which may not be feasible for other counties due to financial constraints and staffing pressures.

-8. Caseworker Communication Style

-Evidence that caseworkers utilize motivational interviewing skills learned in training, consistent with 2Gen philosophy and service delivery

-2Gen Services Level 3 Transitioning to 2Gen Services Level 2 Regular Services Level 1 6 Counties Scored at this Level 4 Counties Scored at this Level O Counties Scored at this Level Caseworkers consistently use basic helping skills, such as openended questions, affirmations, and reflection of feeling to build rapport with parents and understand barriers to payment.
-Caseworkers consistently demonstrate more advanced motivational interviewing techniques, such as developing discrepancies, expressing empathy, amplifying ambivalence, rolling with resistance, and supporting self-efficacy.
+8. Caseworker Communication Style Evidence that caseworkers utilize motivational interviewing skills learned in training, consistent with 2Gen philosophy and service delivery 2Gen Services Level 3 Transitioning to 2Gen Services Level 2 Regular Services Level 1 6 Counties Scored at this Level 4 Counties Scored at this Level 0 Counties Scored at this Level Caseworkers consistently use basic helping skills, such as open- ended questions, affirmations, and reflection of feeling to build rapport with parents and understand barriers to payment.
+Caseworkers consistently demonstrate more advanced motivational interviewing techniques, such as developing discrepancies, expressing empathy, amplifying ambivalence, rolling with resistance, and supporting self- efficacy.
 Evidence of consistently developing Goal Setting Plan including signatures by NCP.
-Caseworkers consistently use basic helping skills, such as openended questions, affirmations, and reflection of feeling to build rapport with parents and understand barriers to payment.
+Evidence of caseworkers referring to Goal Setting Plan to gauge progress.
+Caseworkers consistently use basic helping skills, such as open- ended questions, affirmations, and reflection of feeling to build rapport with parents and understand barriers to payment.
 Some caseworkers may intermittently demonstrate motivational interviewing techniques, but the practice is not consistent within or across caseworkers.
 Caseworkers may report having received motivational interviewing training but needing more support to implement the skills.
 Caseworkers primarily ask closed questions during each parent interaction (e.g., a question that elicits simply a "yes" or "no" response).
 OR Caseworkers are inconsistent in their use of basic helping skills.

-^{}One county did not provide sufficient information in the form of recordings to rate this indicator due to concerns about client privacy.
-Two counties were not able to obtain recordings due to lack of client engagement with the 2Gen caseworker, which can be assumed to be due to not meeting fidelity to the 2Gen model.
+One county did not provide sufficient information in the form of recordings to rate this indicator due to concerns about parent privacy.
+Two counties were not able to obtain recordings due to lack of parent engagement with the 2Gen caseworker, which can be assumed to be due to not meeting fidelity to the 2Gen model.